JWWeatherman/human_threat_model/README.md

 * Convincing the human that production  is actually not a good, but a "bad."
 For example: that the world is perfect  and any changes made by humans  are negative by definition.
 * Convincing the human that he is broken  and incapable of production.
 This is often done by giving him "assignments" that are naturally opposed to his nature.
 For example: asking a young male to sit still for long periods of time or asking a young female to play aggressive sports  and then making it clear that their performance is disappointing.
 * Convincing the human that the human race, as a whole, is only capable of destruction.
 * Convincing the human that production is pointless.
-The cosmos is really chaos  and whatever humans produce will soon be returned to ---the void--- (entropy?).
+The cosmos is really chaos and whatever humans produce will soon be returned to the void.

 **Safety Features**
 * A desire to produce and  to care for oneself and other humans is extremely strong.
 Even with indoctrination from  as young as 4 years of age, these ideas are often rejected in early adulthood.